 - 21.1.
 A complaint is "an expression of dissatisfaction by one or more students about UCEM's action or lack of action, or about the standard of service provided by, or on behalf of UCEM". - 21.2.
-You are expected to raise any issues as outlined in UCEM's Code of Practice chapter on Student Appeals and Complaints and UCEM's Student Complaints Procedure (opens new window). - 21.3.
-An appeal is "a request for a review of a decision made by an individual or body (i.e., one of the UCEM committees) charged with determining applications for admission and making decisions about student progression, assessment and awards". - 21.4.
-You are expected to raise any appeals as outlined in the <a href="Code of Practice chapter on Student Appeals and Complaints and UCEM's Student Appeals Procedure (opens new window).
-You must raise appeals within 10 working days of receiving the decision you are appealing against.
+You are expected to raise any issues as outlined in UCEM's Code of Practice chapter on Student Appeals and Complaints (opens new window) and UCEM's Student Complaints Procedure (opens new window). - 21.3.
+An appeal is "a request for a review of a decision made by an individual or body (i.e., one of the UCEM committees) charged with determining applications for admission and making decisions about student progression, assessment and awards".

-21.5.
+You are expected to raise any appeals as outlined in the

+- 21.4.
+Code of Practice chapter on Student Appeals and Complaints (opens new window) and UCEM's Student Complaints Procedure (opens new window). - You must raise appeals within 10 working days of receiving the decision you are appealing against. - 21.5.
 If all internal procedures are exhausted and you remain dissatisfied with the outcome of a complaint or appeal, then your case may be eligible for consideration by the Office of the Independent Adjudicator for Higher Education (OIA).
 Read the relevant procedure for more information about the OIA.

-22. Further support
+22. Further support on Academic and Programme Regulations

 - 22.1.
-If you have any queries, please contact the Student Engagement Team via Student Central by: - logging an enquiry in Student Central (opens new window) via the VLE. - telephoning +(0)44 118 921 4696 (option 2).
+If you have any queries, please contact the Student Advice Team by: - logging an enquiry in Student Central (opens new window) via the VLE. - telephoning +(0)44 118 921 4696 (option 2) UK office opening times of Monday Friday 8.30 - 17.00.